Meet the new 6th generation iPad mini we've been waiting for

 Prosser also believes that this new iPad mini will ditch the Lightning connector in favor of a USB-C port.
 We could also get improved speakers, three color options to choose from, including Black, Silver, and Gold, and a new smaller Apple Pencil.
 Further details suggest that this new device will have dimensions of 206.3mm x 137.8mm x 6.1mm, and smaller bezels means that we could also get a larger display that could go from 8.5 to 9-inch, according to Bloomberg.

 The iPad mini is also supposed to support 5G connectivity, and Apple’s A14 chip could power it, but we will have to wait for more details.
 Just remember that this is still unofficial information; hence it should be taken with some salt.
-And even though Prosser has a pretty decent record, even though he was wrong about the launch of the new 14 and 16-inch MacBook Pro models with Apple Silicon during WWDC 2021.
+Prosser has a pretty decent record, even though he was wrong about the launch of the new 14 and 16-inch MacBook Pro models with Apple Silicon during WWDC 2021, so let’s see what happens.

 Source Front Page Tech